IkigaiLabsETH/yeet-or-jeet/README.md

 # This is the b/era

-A DeFi trading assistant powered by AI that helps you make informed decisions about when to buy (DCA IN) or sell DCA OUT) tokens on Berachain.
+A DeFi trading assistant powered by AI that helps you make informed decisions about when to buy (DCA IN) or sell (DCA OUT) tokens on Berachain and analyze NFT collections on Ethereum.

 ## Features